Consultation and engagement

 Raising the bar

-We've created a pilot program for the Stavely Ground Release to set new standards in community engagement criteria and land access support.
+We've created a pilot program for the Stavely Ground Release for minerals exploration to set new standards in community engagement criteria and land access support.

 The tender criteria aims to attract companies with: